lokeshllkumar/pswd-cli/README.md

 - Cross-Platform Support - The tool is compatible with various operating systems, including Linux, Windows, macOS.

-- SQLite Database - A locally configured SQLite databse is used for storing password records, ensuring fast and reliable access to your passwords.
+- SQLite Database - A locally configured SQLite database is used for storing password records, ensuring fast and reliable access to your passwords.

 ## Installation